Linus Van Pelt

 Linus Van Pelt is a fictional character in Charles M. Schulz’s comic strip Peanuts.
 He is the best friend of Charlie Brown, the younger brother of Lucy Van Pelt, and the older brother of Rerun Van Pelt.
 His first appearance was on September 19, 1952, but he was not mentioned by name until three days later.
 He was first referred to two months earlier, on July 14.
 Linus spoke his first words in 1954, the same year he was first shown with his security blanket.
 Linus is named after Schulz's friend Linus Maurer.

-The character's creator, Charles M. Schulz, has said of the character, "Linus, my serious side, is the house intellectual; bright, well-informed which, I suppose, may contribute to his feelings of insecurity."
+The character's creator, Charles M. Schulz, said of the character, "Linus, my serious side, is the house intellectual; bright, well-informed which, I suppose, may contribute to his feelings of insecurity."
 Lee Mendelson, producer of the majority of the Peanuts television specials, has said that Linus is his favorite character: "He made sucking your thumb and holding a security blanket OK.
 I think he's one of the most original fictional characters of all time—blending childish behavior with great wisdom."

 Personality

 Though young, Linus is intelligent and wise and acts as the strip's philosopher and theologian, often quoting the Gospels.

 Juvenile aspects of his character are also displayed; for example, Linus is almost always depicted holding his blue security blanket, for which he is often mocked by other characters, and he often sucks his thumb.
 Linus is the only member of his group who believes in the Great Pumpkin, an alternative Santa Claus–like figure who, according to Linus, appears every Halloween, arising from the most "sincere" pumpkin patch and bearing gifts.
 He occasionally temporarily convinced other characters that the Great Pumpkin is real, only to stubbornly maintain his faith when they lose theirs.

 In the strip from June 9, 1986, Linus claims that his birthday is in October.
 However, Lucy gives him a chair for his birthday in the November 22, 1964, Sunday news-strip cartoon.